pablodecm/phd_thesis/src/101_chapter_1.md

 The remaining two fundamental interactions between elementary particles are the electromagnetic and the weak force.
-The description of the electromagnetic interaction in terms of quantum fields and gauge symmetries, leading to the development of quantum electrodynamics (QED), prompted a quest for an analogous theory for the weak force.
+The description of the electromagnetic interaction in terms of quantum fields and gauge symmetries, leading to the development of quantum electrodynamics (QED) in the late 1940s, prompted a quest for an analogous theory for the weak force.
 The weak force, known to be responsible for the beta decay at the time, could effectively be modelled using Fermi theory using four-fermion interactions [@fermi1934attempt]